 - Share comments, information and insight where you feel comfortable.

-- If appropriate, ask for informational interviews from online connections who could share valuable insight or leads.
+- If appropriate, ask for informational interviews from online connections that could share valuable insight or leads.

 - Find and follow media that highlight trends, changes and happenings in the industry you're pursuing.

 - Identify and follow the influencers who share valuable content and have large followings.

 After you exit the military, your online strategy should be refined to build and grow your career.
 Consider each social networking platform for the value it offers you to connect with your target audience, position yourself authentically and in line with your personal brand goals, and share, contribute, serve and receive benefits.